Risperdal Side Effects

-Along with its needed effects, risperidone (the active ingredient contained in Risperdal) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, risperidone (the active ingredient contained in Risperdal) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking risperidone:More common
+If any of the following side effects occur while taking risperidone, check with your doctor immediately:More common

 - Aggressive behavior

 - difficulty speaking or swallowing

 - loss of balance control

 - muscle spasms of the face, neck, and back

 - problems with urination

 - restlessness or need to keep moving (severe)